Breast Implant Removal Granite Bay

 Many of our patients are surprised to find that breast implant removal recovery is quicker and more comfortable than their primary breast augmentation.
 Patients are typically able to return to non-strenuous work and most regular activities within 3 – 5 days.

 You may be sent home with drains to ensure fluid does not accumulate and to help ensure your comfort and speedy healing.
 You’ll want to take it easy for a few days as your body heals; your surgeon may prescribe you pain medication to alleviate any discomfort, though most patients switch to an over-the-counter pain reliever after a day or two.

 It’s normal to feel some tenderness around the incisions, along with some slight bruising and swelling.
 Discomfort or tightness of the breast is also normal, though it is typically easy to tolerate.

 Will I be happy with my breasts after breast implant removal?

 By and large, most of our patients are happy with their breasts after breast implant removal.
 Unless you had very large implants or your skin laxity has waned, your breasts should look quite similar to how they appeared before your breast augmentation.

-In some cases, patients who have experienced some sagging with time or whose natural breasts were considerably smaller than their implants may opt to have a secondary breast lift procedure once they have healed.
-Dr. Clark has found that most patients do not require further shaping to have an attractive result.
+In some cases, patients who have experienced some sagging with time or whose natural breasts were considerably smaller than their implants may opt to have a secondary breast lift procedure once they have healed. our surgeons have found that most patients do not require further shaping to have an attractive result.